yossef-elmahdy/WorldCup-Dashboard/README.md

 ---------------------------------------
 ## Used Tools
-1. Microsoft Power BI:
+1. `Microsoft Power BI`:
    - Integration and Transformation
    - Modelling
    - Analyzing
    - Visualization
-2. Microsoft Excel 356:
+2. `Microsoft Excel 356`:
    - Some cleaning
    - Some appending of data
-3. Microsoft Power BI Serivce
+3. `Microsoft Power BI Serivce`:
    - Uploading the datasets
    - Deploying the report
    - Making an app (contains dashboard and reports)
-4. GitHub
+4. `Photoshob`:
+   - Some visualizations
+   - Some formatting and color selection
+5. `GitHub`:
+   - Documentation of the project
    - Share the project
    - Receiving feedback